openwashdata/watercostaccra/README.md

 primary_source_reason_x
 </td>
 <td style="text-align:left;">
-character
+logical
 </td>
 <td style="text-align:left;">
-reason for using primary source of non-drinking water (proximity to home, convenience, affordability, availability, cleanliness, other)
+columns about reasons for using primary source of non-drinking water on proximity to home, convenience, affordability, availability, cleanliness, other. (true or false)
 </td>
 </tr>
 <tr>